The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Direction of the effects

-In settings where the effect on survival is in the \textit{opposite} direction of the effect on the clinical outcome measures in the survivors/always-survivors, we should be cautious about using those measures.
-Section \ref{sec3} and \ref{sec4} describe a setting where the probability of survival and the probability of survival with a good neurocognitive score are better for $A=1$, but the median clinical outcome in the survivors/always-survivors is worse for $A=0$.
-In such settings, we may falsely conclude that there seems to be a trade-off between survival and clinical outcomes.
-However, the survival-incorporated median, which may not suggest such a trade-off, can be used to summarize whether overall the outcomes are better in a particular treatment group.
+Clinical decisions are often based on both survival and clinical outcomes.
+We argue that the usefulness of the clinical outcome measures in the survivors/always-survivors depends on whether the effect on survival is in the same direction as the effect on the clinical outcome measures in the survivors/always-survivors.
+In some cases, optimal treatment decisions for the always-survivors may not be optimal for all patients.
+In particular, in settings where the treatment effect on survival is in the opposite direction of the treatment effect on the clinical outcome measures in the survivors/always-survivors, we should be cautious about using those measures.
+Sections \ref{sec3} and \ref{sec4} describe a setting where both the probability of survival and the probability of survival with a good QoL score are better for $A=1$, but the median clinical outcome in the survivors/always-survivors is worse for $A=1$.
+In such settings, we may falsely conclude that there is a trade-off between survival and clinical outcomes.
+However, the survival-incorporated median, which may or may not suggest such a trade-off, can be used to summarize whether overall the clinical outcomes are better under a particular treatment.

-In practice, we will often not be certain of the direction of the effects on survival and clinical outcomes, especially when at least one of the confidence intervals (for the difference between the survival probabilities or for the difference between the medians in the survivors/always-survivors) includes zero.
-On the other hand, the usefulness of the survival-incorporated median does not depend on the direction of the effects, so it is always safe to use the survival-incorporated median to inform clinical practice.
+In some settings, the effect of treatment on survival is not in the same direction as the effect of treatment based on the survival-incorporated medians.
+Also in such settings, the survival-incorporated approach can inform clinical practice.
+For example, in Figure \ref{fig:2.4}, the probability of death is higher under $A=1$, but $P(alive\ with\ good\ score|A=1)$ is greater than $P(alive\ with\ good\ score|A=0)$.
+The survival-incorporated median is a good score for $A=1$ and it is a bad score for $A=0$.
+Thus, in this setting, the survival-incorporated medians reveal that the treatment effect on survival is indeed in a different direction from the treatment effect on the clinical outcome.
+In this setting, combining analyses of the survival-incorporated median and the probability of death, one’s decision should depend on whether to optimize towards QoL scores or towards survival.
+In practice, we will often not be certain of the directions of the treatment effects on survival and clinical outcomes, especially when at least one of the confidence intervals (for the difference between the survival probabilities or for the difference between the clinical outcome measures) includes zero.
+Regardless of the direction of effects, the survival-incorporated median can be used to inform clinical practice.